 \textbf{Template Set Creation.} To provide an execution environment for each task, we constructed a template set consisting of sufficient Excel files with diverse domains and compositions.
 Each template includes an Excel file, screenshots, and a description of the file content and data structure.

-\textbf{Template Matching.} The execution of an Excel task requires a compatible Excel environment.
-For example, task ``add a title for the chart''. should be executed on the Excel with charts.
-In detail, we leverage LLMs to analyze the essential elements for each task and automatically match with appropriate Excel file.
+\textbf{Template Matching.} The execution of Excel tasks requires a compatible Excel environment.
+For example, task ``add a title for the chart'' should be executed on an Excel file that contains charts.
+In detail, we leverage LLMs to analyze the essential elements for each task and automatically match the task to a suitable Excel file.

 \textbf{ Executable Task Construction.} In this step, we rewrite the ambiguous queries into clear, executable instructions aligned with the matched Excel template.
 For example, a vague request like ``sort the data'' is rewritten as ``sort the data by age in ascending order''.
-We use LLMs to identify the specific objects in the template to which the operation applies and rewrites the instructions to be fully concrete.
+We use LLMs to identify the specific objects in the template to which the operation applies and rewrite the instructions to be concrete.

-Given the instantiated queries, the action plans, execution trajectories, and the execution results are produced in this stage.
-Traditionally, this process requires human effort for task execution and log collection, which is costly and challenging to scale-up \cite{wang2024large}.

-To address this challenge, we design a specialized execution agent, ExeAgent, to automatically complete Excel queries in batch (\autoref{fig:data_collection}).
-Before execution, ExeAgent prepares the environment and performs the task execution.
-The complete execution trajectory is recorded and subsequently evaluated by an LLM-based evaluator, which automatically determines task completion.
-Only successfully completed trajectories are retained for tutorial generation.
-After execution, ExeAgent closes the template files to reset the environment and prepare for the next task.
-Notably, the entire workflow is \emph{fully automated} and requires no human intervention.